h2oai/h2ogpt/README.md

 pip install -r requirements.txt python generate.py --base_model=h2oai/h2ogpt-oig-oasst1-512-6_9b --load_8bit=True
 ```
 Then point browser at http://0.0.0.0:7860 (linux) or http://localhost:7860 (windows/mac) or the public live URL printed by the server (disable shared link with `--share=False`).
-For 4-bit 8-bit support, older GPUs may require older bitsandbytes installed as `pip uninstall bitsandbytes -y ; pip install bitsandbytes==0.38.1`.
+For 4-bit or 8-bit support, older GPUs may require older bitsandbytes installed as `pip uninstall bitsandbytes -y ; pip install bitsandbytes==0.38.1`.

 For quickly using a private document collection for Q/A, place documents (PDFs, text, etc.) into a folder called `user_path` and run
 ```bash